 Andorra is a three-hour car trip from Barcelona, or a four-hour bus journey via ALSA bus lines.
 Part of the highway has tolls.
 Don’t miss the breathtaking mountain views and the duty free shops!

-Have you ever taken any day trips outside of Barcelona?
-Where do you recommend visiting?
-If you’re looking for a great place to stay, check out Barcelona-Home, or if you’d like to take a Spanish course while in Barcelona, I’ve got top tips and language schools!
+If you’re looking for a guided tour or discount tickets for attractions, check out TicketBar.
+Or if you’d like to take a Spanish course while in Barcelona, I’ve got top tips and language schools – get in touch!